narner/MyWebsite/content/notes/A Personal History of Visual Programming Enviornments - November 13, 2021.md

 ![QuartzComposer](/blog_assets/2021/QuartzComposer.png)

+...and would use the knobs and keys on a MIDI keyboard controller to adjust visual parameters or trigger visual sequences.

 [Source](https://stackoverflow.com/questions/15049276/quartz-composer-viewer-zoom)

 Because you could connect anything to anything just by dragging virtual patch cowards between objects,you could quickly see how these different connections affected the visual output.